luizgolima/luizgolima/README.md

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [lima.luizgo@gmail.com](mailto:lima.luizgo@gmail.com)
-* 🧠  I'm learning SwiftUi and Flutter
+* 🧠  I'm learning SwiftUI and Flutter
 * 🤝  I'm open to collaborating on web and mobile projects

 ### Skills